basezero-projects/StudioNOVA/docs/DB_SCHEMA_v0.01.md

 # StudioNOVA · Database Schema (v0.01)

-StudioNOVA v0.01 uses PostgreSQL as the source of truth for user accounts, characters, job orchestration, and generated assets.
+StudioNOVA v0.01 uses PostgreSQL as the source of truth for user accounts, models, job orchestration, and generated assets.
 The schema below is purpose-built for the initial local-first release and intentionally keeps the surface area minimal—no billing, multi-tenant hardening, or audit trails yet.

 ---